QVoG-BUAA/QVoG-Lib/README.md

 ### Local Package

-If you want to use the latest version of the library, you can build and link it locally.
-The package will be automatically updated when you build the project.
+If you want to build and use the latest version of the library, you can build and link it locally.

 ```bash
 npm link